drashna/qmk_mkdocs/docs/cli_development.md

 We use [yapf](https://github.com/google/yapf) to automatically format code.
 Our configuration is in the `[yapf]` section of `setup.cfg`.

+!!! tip
-?> Tip- Many editors can use yapf as a plugin to automatically format code as you type.
+    Many editors can use yapf as a plugin to automatically format code as you type.

 ## Testing Details